MirzaMuhammadBaig/Truffle-Web3/README.md

 1. Setting up the environment

-Most Ethereum libraries and tools are written in JavaScript, and one of that is Hardhat.
+Most Ethereum libraries and tools are written in JavaScript, and one of that is truffle.
 If you're not familiar with Node.js, it's a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's the most popular solution to run JavaScript outside of a web browser and truffle is built on second of it.
+It's the most popular solution to run JavaScript outside of a web browser and truffle is built on it.

 Installing